 Starbucks cake pops are the perfect-sized treat any time of the day.
 But next time you have a craving, try homemade scratch cake pops.
 They are fast and easy to make.
 I like to make it a family activity where everyone can create their style!

 But, when I was at Starbucks with my grandson, he wanted a birthday pink cake pop.
 I, of course, obliged.
 But then, later, we recreated his favorite cake into cake pops.
-The extra pops I stored in the freezer.
+I have the extra pops stored in the freezer.
 Now he can have them anytime he comes over, and I am a little cool—just a little bit.

 Consistent Size - Aim always to have the cake balls uniform.
 I recommend using a cookie scoop, kitchen scale, or a tablespoon.
 Anything works, as long as the size is consistent and the cake is small enough to stay on a lollipop stick.